wonsunahn/CS1632_PittEdu/README.md

 1. There will already be a "Default Suite" there with possibly one or more tests.

-1. Right click on "Default Suite", or click on the vertical-3-dot context menu button, and select "Rename" and rename to "PittCS".
+1. Right click on "Default Suite", or click on the vertical-3-dot context menu button, and select "Rename" and rename to "PittEdu".

-1. Right click on "PittCS", or click on the vertical-3-dot context menu button, and select "Add tests".
+1. Right click on "PittEdu", or click on the vertical-3-dot context menu button, and select "Add tests".
 Make sure all tests are checked the press on the "Select" button.

 1. Click on the "Save project" button on the top right corner that looks like a floppy disk.
-Save to file name "PittCS.side" in the exercise root folder.
+Save to file name "PittEdu.side" in the exercise root folder.

 ## Task 3: Export test suite to JUnit class